 How does ABUS work?

-The Automated Breast Ultrasound System (ABUS) uses a wide transducer that automatically scans your breast creating hundreds of 3-D breast tissue images.
+ABUS uses a wide transducer that automatically scans your breast creating hundreds of 3D breast tissue images.
 This gives our radiologists a much more complete picture of dense breast tissue, allowing them to view abnormalities more clearly.
-ABUS looks at dense breast tissue differently to find small cancers that cannot be seen on a mammogram.